About the Amps dashboard¶

 Amperity maintains a short buffer period to ensure data can be restored, should it need to be.
 After deleting unused source tables lower Amps consumption will show in the dashboard after the buffer period has been passed.

-Source transforms (previously referred to as “custom domain tables”) can be difficult to optimize depending on the use case.
-If your tenant is having trouble optimizing SQL queries that belong to the Sources category, please ask your Amperity representatitve for assistance.
+Source transforms (previously referred to as “custom domain tables”) can be difficult to optimize.
+Refer to the Database section for tips on how to improve Spark SQL performance, or ask your Amperity representative for assistance.

 Stitch¶